Quest for optimal quantum resetting: protocols for a particle on a chain: Results

 \section{Results}

-Given we know the large $n$ behavior of the survival probability or total detection probability for the IPR protocol, we compare these quantities with our newly proposed MPR and Adaptive MPR protocols.
-We see that for the MPR protocol survival probability saturates to a value less than $0$ for $p=0.4,0.6,0.7,1$ and approaches $0$ for $p=0.5$.
+Given we know the large $n$ behavior of the survival probability or total detection probability for the IPR protocol, we compare these quantities with our newly proposed MPR and two-stage Adaptive MPR protocols.
+We will see that for the MPR protocol, survival probability saturates to a value greater than $0$ for $p=0.4,0.6,0.7,1$ and approaches $0$ for $p=0.5$.
 We connect the reason for the saturation of the survival probability with the probability distribution of the $j^*$.
 We see a great reduction in mean FDT for the MPR protocol over the IPR protocol for optimal restart time.
-Later we see for the Adaptive MPR protocol the mean FDT for the optimal restart rate is the least among all the three protocols.
-Interestingly, we see even if the optimal mean FDT increases linearly with the increasing distance of the detector from the center, the slope is much smaller for our proposed resetting protocols MPR and Adaptive MPR than the previously studied resetting scheme IPR, which implies protocols MPR and Adaptive MPR are even better than IPR when the detector is far apart.
+Later, we see that for the adaptive two-stage MPR protocol, the mean FDT for the optimal restart rate is the lowest among all three protocols.
+Interestingly, we see even if the optimal mean FDT increases linearly with the increasing distance of the detector from the center; the slope is much smaller for our proposed resetting protocols MPR and two-stage Adaptive MPR than the previously studied resetting scheme IPR, which implies protocols MPR and two-stage Adaptive MPR are even better than IPR when the detector is far apart.
 Below we explain all our results in detail.